Upcoming vaccine clinics

 - The vaccine is free, however, if you have health insurance, your insurance company may be billed an administration fee.
 There is no out of pocket cost and the vaccine is provided regardless of health insurance coverage.

-- Anyone between ages 5-17 must have signed consent from parent/guardian (for first or second dose).
+- Anyone between ages 5-17 must have signed consent from parent/guardian.

 - Please bring your immunization card to your appointment.